Conjecture I for unirational algebraic groups over imperfect fields: Notation, overview of used notions

-A \emph{pseudo-reductive $K$-group} is a smooth connected linear algebraic group $G$ over $K$ which does not admit any non-trivial smooth connected normal unipotent $K$-subgroup.
-These groups have been studied in \cite{conrad_gabber_prasad_2015} and \cite{conrad_prasad_2016}.
-In general, for a smooth connected linear algebraic $K$-group $G$, we define its \emph{unipotent $K$-radical} $\mathrm{R}_{u,K}(G)$ as its largest smooth connected normal unipotent $K$-subgroup.
-The quotient $G/\mathrm{R}_{u,K}(G)$ is always pseudo-reductive and there is a natural extension:

-so that the study of linear algebraic groups over imperfect fields roughly splits into the study of unipotent groups and of pseudo-reductive groups.
-A \emph{pseudo-semisimple} $K$-group is a pseudo-reductive $K$-group $G$ which is perfect, that is $G=\mathcal{D}(G)$.

-{\bf Split and wound unipotent groups.}
+\subsection{Split and wound unipotent groups}

-A smooth connected unipotent $K$-group $U$ is called \emph{split} if it admits a composition series whose successive quotients are isomorphic to $\GG_{a,K}$.
-It is also called \emph{($K$-)wound} (cf. \cite[Def.
-B.2.1]{conrad_gabber_prasad_2015}) if any scheme map $f : \mathbb{A}_K^1 \to U$ from the affine line to $U$ is constant to some point of $U(K)$.

-Thanks to \cite[Prop.
-B.3.2]{conrad_gabber_prasad_2015}, we know that a smooth connected unipotent $U$ is wound if and only if it has no central subgroup isomorphic to the additive group $\mathbb{G}_a$.
-In general, there exists a unique smooth connected normal split unipotent $K$-subgroup $U_\mathrm{split}$ of $U$ such that $U/U_\mathrm{split}$ is wound (cf. \cite[Thm.
-B.3.4]{conrad_prasad_2016}).
+A smooth connected unipotent $K$-group $U$ is called \emph{split} if it admits a composition series whose successive quotients are isomorphic to $\mathbb{G}_{a,K}$.
+It is called \emph{($K$-)wound} (see \cite[Def.~B.2.1]{conrad_gabber_prasad_2015}) if every scheme map from the affine line $\mathbb{A}_K^1$ into $U$ is constant to some $K$-point of $U$.
+By \cite[Prop.~B.3.2]{conrad_gabber_prasad_2015}, a smooth connected unipotent $K$-group $U$ is wound if, and only if, it has no central subgroup isomorphic to the additive group $\mathbb{G}_a$.
+In general, there exists a unique smooth connected normal split unipotent $K$-subgroup $U_\mathrm{split}$ of $U$ such that $U/U_\mathrm{split}$ is wound (this is \cite[Thm.~B.3.4]{conrad_gabber_prasad_2015}).